danielgjackson/reddit-scraper/README.md

 As there can be many comment files, these are stored in subdirectories of the first couple of characters of the submission ID.

 This process must be allowed to run to completion, but may then be re-run if you have newly-scraped data, and it will efficiently add it to the collations.
-If it does not run to completion, re-runs may be incomplete, and you should use the `--purge` flag to remove the existing partial collations.
+If it does not run to completion, re-runs may be incomplete, and you must use the `--purge` flag to remove the existing partial collations and regenerate the entire collation.

 ## Reporter

-This process takes the collated submissions and comments (`.ndjson` files) and produces a `.csv` report for each submission, with the submission content, and all comments (correctly nested) below.
+This process takes the collated submissions and comments and produces a *report* file for each submission, with the submission content, and all comments (correctly nested) below.

 This process can be repeated after a collation and will add any missing reports (e.g. new submissions) and recreate any reports where the collation has been modified (e.g. with newly-scraped comments).